DrQuantum101/GSUP-File-Downloader/README.md

 # GSUP-File-Downloader
 A personal file downloader for the website [REDACTED].
 I might unredact the website name someday for public use.

-# File Downloader Script

 This Python script automates the process of downloading files from a specific user page on a website.
 It utilizes Selenium for web automation, BeautifulSoup for parsing HTML, and various translation libraries to handle non-English titles.

 ## Features